abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![Join with other elements](../04_order/join_other_elements.svg)

-Given any two elements in which one is bigger than the other (e.g. $a ≤ b$), the join is the bigger element (in this case $b$).

-In a linear orders, the *join* of any two elements is just the bigger element.
+Separately, given any two elements in which one is bigger than the other (e.g. $a ≤ b$), the join is this bigger element (in this case $b$) e.g. in a linear orders, the *join* of any two elements is just the bigger element.

 Like with the greatest element, if two elements have several upper bounds that are equally big, then none of them is a *join* (a join must be unique).